Real-time 3D-aware Portrait Editing from a Single Image: Method

 \subsection{Preliminary}

 ~ {\textbf{3D GAN Prior for Portrait Reconstruction}}.
 The 3D-aware GANs showcase the ability to synthesize photorealistic 3D images using a collection of single-view images.
 Notably, EG3D~\cite{eg3d} introduces an efficient triplane 3D representation, demonstrating high-quality 3D-aware image rendering.
 Once trained, the generator of EG3D can be applied for single-image 3D reconstruction via GAN inversion.
 However, existing 3D GAN inversion methods often encounter geometry distortion or exhibit slow inference speed.
 To tackle these challenges, we utilize Live3D~\cite{live3d}, a state-of-the-art single-image portrait 3D reconstruction model built upon EG3D, preserving geometry quality while ensuring real-time performance.
-Live3D employs a two-branch encoder, $\mathrm{E}_{high}(\cdot)$ and $\mathrm{E}_{low}(\cdot)$, to extract different resolution features from the input image.
-It then utilizes a ViT-based $\mathrm{E}_{t}(\cdot)$ decoder~\cite{vit} to transform the fused encoder features into the triplane, $\mathbf{T}$:
+Live3D employs a two-branch encoder, $\mathrm{E}_{high}(\cdot)$ and $\mathrm{E}_{low}(\cdot)$, to extract different resolution features from the input.
+It then utilizes a ViT-based $\mathrm{E}_{t}(\cdot)$ decoder~\cite{vit} to transform the fused encoder features into the triplane $\mathbf{T}$:

 This triplane $\mathbf{T}$ is subsequently used in conjunction with the volume rendering module and upsampler of EG3D to generate photorealistic view synthesis given the camera pose $\mathrm{c}$.
-For clarification, we use $\mathrm{R}(\cdot)$ to denote this process.
+For clarity, we use $\mathrm{R}(\cdot)$ to denote this process.

 {\textbf{Diffusion Prior for Portrait Editing}}.
 Only performing 3D reconstruction is insufficient as our goal is to edit portrait images.
-Large-scale diffusion models~\cite{stablediffusion}, trained on vast text-image pairs, can synthesize realistic photos with text input, offering a powerful editing prior.
+Large-scale diffusion models~\cite{stablediffusion}, trained on vast text-image pairs, can synthesize realistic photos with text input, offering powerful editing prior.
 Despite their effectiveness for face images, the editing process is often slow due to step-by-step optimization or multiple inferences in diffusion models.
-Moreover, obtaining a large amount of high-quality paired data with multi-view consistency from the diffusion model is extremely challenging, resulting in the application of 3D-aware editing from a single image impractical.
+The scarcity of high-quality and multi-view consistent paired data significantly hinders the practical application of 3D-aware editing from a single image, which is hard to acquire with diffusion models.
 Therefore, our goal is to distill editing knowledge from the diffusion model, integrate it with the 3D prior in Live3D into a lightweight module, and employ it for real-time portrait editing.